 Safe Water and Waste Disposal Facilities

-Families with satisfactory environmental conditions in their homes, which include safe water and sewerage systems, require appreciably fewer medical services and place fewer demands on the Indian Health Service (IHS) and tribal primary health care delivery system.
-The Indian Sanitation Facilities Act, P.L.
-86-121, authorizes the IHS to provide essential sanitation facilities, such as safe drinking water and adequate sewerage systems, to Indian homes and communities.
+Families with satisfactory environmental conditions in their homes, which include safe water and sewerage systems, require appreciably fewer medical services and place fewer demands on the Indian Health Service and tribal primary health care delivery system.
+The Indian Sanitation Facilities Act, Public Law 86-121, authorizes the IHS to provide essential sanitation facilities, such as safe drinking water and adequate sewerage systems, to Indian homes and communities.

-There is a backlog of almost 3,500 needed sanitation facilities construction projects.
-The cost to provide all American Indians and Alaska Natives with safe drinking water and adequate sewerage systems in their homes is estimated to be almost $2.9 billion.
-With inflation, new environmental requirements, and population growth, the current sanitation appropriations are not reducing the backlog.
+There is a backlog of 1,369 needed sanitation facilities construction projects.
+The cost to provide all American Indians and Alaska Natives with safe drinking water and adequate sewerage systems in their homes is estimated to be $4.37 billion.
+Inflation, new environmental requirements, aging infrastructure, and population growth add to the backlog of projects.
+The Infrastructure and Investment Jobs Act has provided funding in the amount of $3.5 billion to help address this backlog.
 In addition to providing safe sanitation facilities to existing homes, the IHS also provides sanitation facilities to new homes.

-The IHS, in consultation with Tribes, continues to identify sanitation facilities needs.
-The IHS and Tribes will continue to collaborate with other federal agencies, states, and organizations to provide needed resources for these essential sanitation facilities.
-The additional resources would help to reduce the backlog of sanitation facilities needed to serve existing homes and would also address the need for sanitation facilities for eligible new homes being constructed annually.
+The IHS, in consultation with tribes, annually identifies sanitation facility needs.
+The IHS and tribes will continue to collaborate with other federal agencies, states and organizations to provide needed resources for these essential facilities.